Study Reveals Most Common First Job Among the World’s Richest People

-Next: This job may seem simple but you need a strong technical skill set.
+Next: This job seems simple but you need a strong technical skill set.

-Work as a mechanic might be a blue-collar, hands-on job, but it also requires a specialized set of skills and knowledge.
-It’s a pursuit you can start doing at a young age and suddenly find yourself doing professionally.
+A mechanic may be a blue-collar job, but it requires specialized skills.
+It’s a pursuit you can begin at a young age and suddenly find yourself doing professionally.
 That seems to be the case for two of the richest people in the world.